im-sandbox-tamb/test-repo4/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: may 4 - 7
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @tambagh

 ## Class Resources